cscoderr/doti/README.md

 # Doti 🌐🤖

 **Doti** is a no-code AI-powered agent builder that allows users to create and deploy smart agents and web3-native apps simply by chatting with an AI assistant.
-Built on top of cutting-edge tools like [AgentKit](https://github.com/coinbase/agentkit), Basenames, and modern web technologies, Doti abstracts away the complexity of smart contract deployment and Web3 integrations.
+Built on top of cutting-edge tools like [AgentKit](https://github.com/coinbase/agentkit), Basenames, and [XMTP](https://xmtp.chat/), Doti abstracts away the complexity of smart contract deployment and Web3 integrations.

 ---